El Oreganal CarePoint

 Health: Improve the quality of the health and nutrition of the children attending to the CarePoint.
-This will help them increase their attention span in class and their school learning.
+This will help them increase their attention span in class and improve their school learning.

-- Kitchen: The kitchen will help the CarePoint to have an adequate place to cook and serve food for the children.
+Kitchen: The kitchen will help the CarePoint to have an adequate place to cook and serve food for the children.
 It will have a place with necessary conditions and all the equipment needed to cook meals for 150 children.
 It will be a safe place to cook, without contamination (right now they cook using wood).
-(Total cost of the project: $15,500.00)
+Total cost of the project: $15,500.00

 Our intent here is to provide a brief overview of the ideas and vision for this community that are hoped to be realized while we continue to work, train, and implement effectively.
 The items and estimations in here are based on historical programming and project costs, in similar areas (if applicable), archived over time, in the country and are subject to change.
 Every project cost that has been listed will be evaluated with a formal proposal and evaluation when it comes time to fundraise and implement the project.